Addie: No, I don't know what it is, but if you got 'em I sure bet they belong to somebody else!

 - Too Much Information: Addie tells Moze that Trixie is sick to keep him away from her for a while, but he wants to see her.
 Imogene then mentions that it's due to her period, which causes Moses to immediately back off.

 - Troubling Unchildlike Behaviour: Addie acts more like an adult than a child.
 Moze's and the audience's image of her as cute and innocent is shattered when she whips out a cigarette.

 - Miss Trixie has to "go winky-tink".

 - Imogene describes Trixie's period as "her woman time".

-- Your Cheating Heart: Addie and Imogene conspire to break up Moses and Trixie by getting him to catch her with the hotel manager.
+- Your Cheating Heart: Addie and Imogene conspire to break up Moze and Trixie by getting him to catch her with the hotel manager.